 Also known as cantilever scaffolds, they can either be of the single type or the double type.
 In the first case, a series of needles are used for supporting the standards.
 For double type, the projecting beam and the needle will be strutted through the floor via the openings.
 Needle scaffolds are generally used when the ground is not firm enough.
 They are also chosen when the project site is on busy streets.

-Whatever type of scaffolding you choose, you should always hire and work with a reputed company.
+Whatever type of scaffolding you choose, you should choose a scaffolding hire company.
 After all, you will want the project to be concluded safely and quickly.